 The next day, he argued that it was “not time to talk of alliances,” however, and predicted that neither of the larger parties would be “a

 le to govern,” with or without him.
 He called Bersani a “dead man talking” on his blog and reminded supporters of the left-wing leader’s past criticisms of their movement.

-But Grillo has also said, “We’re not against the world” and promised to work with any party that supports his proposals which range from anti-graft legislation to green energy programs.
+But Grillo has also said, “We’re not against the world,” and promised to work with any party that supports his proposals, which range from anti-graft legislation to green energy programs.

 “I don’t think it would be useful in this situation,” he said.
-Especially when Italians are scheduled to head for the polls already in less than two months’ time to elect a new president.
+Especially when Italians are due to return to the polls in two months’ time to elect a new president.

 German finance minister Wolfgang Schäuble said on ZDF television, “It is the responsibility of the politically responsible in Italy to forge from this result that what Italy needs, namely a stable government that will implement the successful reforms.”

-Schäuble’s Dutch counterpart and chairman of the group of eurozone finance ministers Jeroen Dijsselbloem similarly said, “I assume that, no matter what a new government in Italy looks like, it will live up to the agreements that have been made.”
+Schäuble’s Dutch counterpart and chairman of the group of eurozone finance ministers, Jeroen Dijsselbloem, similarly said, “I assume that, no matter what a new government in Italy looks like, it will live up to the agreements that have been made.”